vitessio/website/content/en/docs/20.0/reference/vreplication/metrics.md

 _VReplicationCopyRowCount_ counts the number of rows copied during the copy phase per stream and _VReplicationCopyRowCountTotal_ the total across all streams.

+#### VReplicationDDLActions

+This metric counts the number of DDL actions -- based on [the value of the OnDDL strategy configured for the workflow](../vreplication/#handle-ddl) -- that have been taken in the current workflow streams.

 #### VReplicationErrors

 _VReplicationErrors_ counts the number of times errors occurred during vreplication.
 Errors are keyed